ksclarke/jiiify-image/src/main/jbake/content/index.md

     mvn javadoc:javadoc

-<br/>For more information, consult the "Docs" dropdown in the navigation menu at the top of this page.
+<br/>To view the documentation online, check the `Documentation` drop down at the top of this page.